-Ben Affleck Companion Not A Date, But A 24 Hour In-Home Detox Concierge, Is This A Peek Inside Marriage Issues
+Ben Affleck Companion Not A Date, But A 24 Hour In-Home Detox Concierge

 — ludovic choupo (@ludovicchoupo) January 7, 2017

-Ben Affleck has reportedly has trouble with alcohol in the past, and so it isn’t a stretch to think he might be reaching out for help to get and stay clean and sober.
-Though the buzz was that Affleck was seen with a pretty blonde in Beverly Hills, upon closer examination, at most she held his arm, almost to be helpful, rather than to be romantic.
+Ben Affleck has reportedly had trouble with alcohol in the past, and so it isn’t a stretch to think he might be reaching out for help to stay clean and sober.
+Although the buzz was that Affleck was seen with a pretty blonde in Beverly Hills, upon closer examination, at most she held his arm, almost to be helpful, rather than to be romantic.

-A lunch out and a stroll around downtown, as if he wanted to be seen and photographed, Ben Affleck looked pale and unkempt.
+During a lunch out and a stroll around downtown, as if he wanted to be seen and photographed, Ben Affleck looked pale and unkempt.
 Later the same day, Affleck and Weaver were seen out with some of Affleck’s friends.
-While out, the two checked out a bookstore, and did some window shopping.
-Neither the Affleck nor the Garner camp are commenting on this current revelation, but the pictures speak volumes, that for one reason or another, Ben Affleck is making a very public attempt at cleaning up his life.
+While out, the two checked out a bookstore and did some window shopping.
+Neither the Affleck nor the Garner camp is commenting on this current revelation, but the pictures speak volumes, that for one reason or another, Ben Affleck is making a very public attempt at cleaning up his life.

 VIDEO: Ben Affleck Reveals Why He Would 'Discourage' His Kids from Acting https://t.co/W6CEBlPbBC pic.twitter.com/wPexP8tI97